Phillips Hall #214

-The Honors Program provides a mentored pathway through the curriculum that is designed to develop skills in creative inquiry, to pursue advanced topics within and across disciplines in great depth, and to master complex analytical and research skills.
-The honors curriculum beings with Honors Seminars and Tutorials designed for first and second year students to begin to introduce them to the kills of creative inquiry across disciplines.
-The honors curriculum culminates in an honors independent research or creative project during a under the mentorship of a faculty member in the student’s area of academic interest.
-Students are provided guidance and assistance from faculty mentors and a vibrant community of fellow honors scholars as they develop and complete their honors independent project.
+The Honors Program provides a mentored pathway through the curriculum designed to help students develop skills in creative inquiry, pursue advanced topics within and across disciplines in great depth, and master complex analytical and research skills.
+The honors curriculum begins with Honors Seminars and Tutorials designed for first- and second-year students to introduce them to the skills of creative inquiry across disciplines.
+The honors curriculum culminates in an honors independent research or creative project under the mentorship of a faculty member in the student’s area of academic interest.
+Students are provided guidance and assistance not only from faculty mentors, but also from a vibrant community of fellow honors scholars as they develop and complete their honors independent projects.

-Honors seminars and tutorials are designed for first and second year honors students to be intense learning experiences designed for first and second-year students.
+Honors seminars and tutorials are designed for first- and second-year honors students to be intense learning experiences.
 In these courses, students explore topics in great depth with a faculty member and other honors students while learning fundamental concepts and theories related to a particular discipline.
-Seminars and tutorials differ primarily in the size (e.g. tutorials are very small–often less than 5 students) and how often the class meets (e.g. tutorials may only meet once a week).
+Seminars and tutorials differ primarily in the size (i.e., tutorials are very small–often fewer than five students) and how often the class meets (i.e., tutorials may only meet once a week).
 Previous knowledge is not required to participate in these courses.

 Honors Courses are open to all honors students during their four years at OWU.
-Honors Courses are offered in the natural sciences, social sciences, humanities, and fine arts and vary from year to year.
-Honors Courses can be unique offerings designed by a faculty member specifically for the Honors Program, or they can be special sections of existing courses modified to meet the rigors of honors-level study.
+Honors Courses are offered all four academic divisions: the natural sciences, social sciences, humanities, and fine arts.
+Honors Courses can be unique offerings designed by a faculty member especially for the Honors Program, or they can be special sections of existing courses modified to meet the rigors of honors-level study.
 Honors courses are designed to develop skills in creative inquiry, writing, critical thinking, and engaged discussion and analysis of complex and in-depth topics.